 147. SparkToro

-SparkToro is a software tool that was built by Moz’s founder Rand Fishkin.
-It is a market research and audience intelligence tool for marketing professionals and allows users to conduct searches and identify audiences based on certain activities that they have performed online.
+SparkToro is a software tool by Moz’s founder Rand Fishkin.
+It is a market research and audience intelligence tool for marketing professionals.
+It allows users to conduct searches and identify audiences based on certain activities that they have performed online.

 148. Visme

-Considered the best alternative to Canva on the market, users can use the tool for creating visually appealing graphs, charts, presentations, infographics, whiteboard design and everything in between.
+Visme is considered the best alternative to Canva on the market.
+Users can use the tool to create visually appealing graphs, charts, presentations, infographics, whiteboard designs, and everything in between.
 It helps people create visual content that they can later use to distribute to their media outlets and channels.

 149. Ahrefs Website “Authority” Checker

 When you manage a blog, linking to other thought leaders in your industry can help boost your SEO ranking.
-However, this only works if you can link to a good variety of sites with high domain authorities (DA).
-Once you find an article that you’d like to link to, you can use Ahrefs Website “Authority” Checker to determine whether the DA is high enough to boost your SEO score.
+However, this only works if you can link to sites with high domain authorities (DA).
+You can use Ahrefs Website “Authority” Checker to determine whether a site’s DA is high enough to boost your SEO score.
 Generally, a DA of 74 and above is considered good.

 Pricing: Free